 HDMI and HD/SD-SDI output start to show that this is a camera for serious video enthusiasts and also includes the increasingly common prosumer feature of wifi control.

 The XA35 is a very common run-and-gun journalism camera because of its compact size and impressive feature set.
 If you don’t need 4K, but want top-end video and audio features and are serious about a presence on Facebook Live or YouTube Live, the XA35 is most likely your solution.Buy Canon XA35 here

-There are a ton of inexpensive HD capture devices out there, but as far as reputable, quality budget capture devices go, I’d suggest starting with the AVerMedia AVerCapture HD.
+There are a ton of inexpensive HD capture devices out there, but as far as reputable, quality budget capture devices go, the AVerMedia AVerCapture HD is a great option.
 Despite being geared toward capturing game console video for live streaming to YouTube Live, Facebook Live, or Twitch, you can connect your 1080p HDMI camera without any issues.
 No fancy features or uncompressed video here, but for less than $100 it gets the job done.Buy AVerMedia AVerCapture HD here

 Blackmagic Design Intensity Shuttle